johnsonj561/Search-and-Classification-With-Natural/readme.md

 Demo At http://localhost.com

 ### Part I) Search with Cosine Similarity

 #### Adding Documents To Collection

-1. Clients sends POST request to server's Document resource.
+1. Client sends POST request to server's Document resource.
 Payload must contain URL of new document.
 2. Server retrieves plain text found at URL web page.
 3. Server uses Natural to add this document to the collection and update the collection's TF-IDF values.
 4. Server serializes the the collection for future use.